callerpj/flagdage_dk/README.md

 Changes picked up from a sensor's attributes (e.g. a birth year edited afterwards) only take effect after the integration reloads — either automatically (at the New Year, see above) or via **Configure → Settings → Submit**, which also reloads it.

-## Renamed from flagdays_dk
+## Migrate from flagdays_dk
-This integration used to be called `flagdays_dk`.
-If you're upgrading from that version:
+The original integration used to be called `flagdays_dk`.
+If you're migrating from that version:

 1. Home Assistant only recognizes an integration for a key that matches an installed component's domain.
 If you still have a `flagdays_dk:` block in your `configuration.yaml` from before the config-flow rewrite, rename it to `flagdage_dk:` (the rest of the block stays the same), then restart Home Assistant.
 Your settings will be imported once, automatically, as a config entry named "Flagdage DK".
 Afterwards you can delete the YAML block entirely.
 2. Any old config entry still named "FlagDays DK" (from a previous UI-based setup under the old domain) should be removed manually afterwards, since it's no longer used.